-Advantages of buying through a CSP include:
+The advantages of buying through a CSP include:

 - Ability to increase and decrease license counts at any time.
 This could be particularly helpful for a client that increases headcount for a short time each year, such as during the holiday sales rush, or for a summer intern group.
-This is in contrast to the enterprise agreement that was built to be multi-year commitment where licensing can only be reduced once annually with 30 days’ notice and a drop of at least 10 percent.
+This is in contrast to the enterprise agreement that was built to be a multi-year commitment where licensing can only be reduced once annually with 30 days’ notice and a drop of at least 10 percent.